panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 I am impressed by the expressiveness of React hooks.
 You can do so much by writing so little.

-But the brevity of hooks has a price &mdash; they're relatively difficult to get started.
-Especially `useEffect()` &mdash; the hook that manages side-effects in functional React components.
+But the brevity of hooks has a price &mdash; they're relatively difficult grasp at the beginning.
+That's especially the case of `useEffect()` &mdash; the hook that manages side-effects in functional React components.

-In this post, you'll learn how and when to use `useEffect()` hook.
+I'll help you understand `useEffect()` in an accessible way.
+Let's get started.

 ```toc
 ```

-## 1. *useEffect()* is for side-effects
+## 1. Side-effects

 A functional React component uses props and/or state to calculate the output.
-If the functional component makes calculations that don't target the output value, then these calculations are named *side-effects*.
+If the component makes calculations that don't target the output value, then these calculations are named *side-effects*.

-Examples of side-effects are fetch requests, manipulating DOM directly, using timer functions like `setTimeout()`, and more.
+Examples of side-effects are fetch requests, manipulating DOM directly, using timer functions like `setTimeout()`, and [more](https://www.reddit.com/r/reactjs/comments/8avfej/what_does_side_effects_mean_in_react/).

-The component rendering and side-effect logic are *independent*.
-It would be a mistake to perform side-effects directly in the body of the component, which is primarily used to compute the output.
+The component rendering and the side-effect logic are *independent*.
+Performing side-effects directly in the body of the component is a mistake, because the body computes the component output or calls hooks.

 How often the component renders isn't something you can control &mdash; if React wants to render the component, you cannot stop it.